and welcome to our German Word of the Day Tag Team Special.

-This time we will have a look at the meaning and grammar of one hell of a team.
-Say hello tooooooooo:
+This time we will have a look at the meaning and grammar of a really important combination.
+Say hello to:

 Suppose you have a bad day and you are grumpy as hell.
 People might offer you things to make you feel better and yet this is just making you even grumpier.
-If you know what I mean, then you will find lots of joy with weder… noch…as they will make your rejections sound much more definite.
+If you know what I mean, then you will find lots of joy with weder… noch… .
+They’re every true nay-sayer’s dream and they will make your rejections sound much more definite.

 - “Hey, wir gehen ins Kino, willst du mitkommen.”

 Even without translation, you might have guessed it from context… weder… noch is the German version of neither… nor.
 So it’s the perfect answer to entweder … oder… (either … or) – well, if you don’t like either of the alternatives.
 And as far as structure goes, weder noch works pretty much the same as neither nor.
 So we can use it to negate two nouns like here:

 - Das hat weder Hand noch Fuß. (idiom)

 - Lit: That has neither hand nor foot.

 - There is neither rhyme nor reason in that.

 But it also works for negating two full sentences, like here: